-Sure, safety standards might now be mandatory.
-But that doesn’t mean that all baby crib or baby co sleeper manufacturers think of safety the same way.
+Sure, safety standards might now be mandatory (thanks to the Consumer Product Safety Commission, which we just discovered is the government agency who sets baby crib safety standards and guidelines).
+But that doesn’t mean that all baby crib or baby co-sleeper manufacturers think of safety the same way.

-Many manufacturers still consider safety as a “must do,” rather than a mission.
+Many baby product manufacturers still consider safety as a “must do,” rather than a mission.

 At the end of the day, there’s a big difference between checking off all the safety boxes and going above and beyond to give your baby a space to rest their head that is safe, secure, and perfectly built to support them through their many hours of rest!

 One thing that sets different bedside co-sleepers or cribs strongly apart are the materials used in their construction.